SSH Authorized Key File Activity Detected via Defend for Containers

-This rule detects the creation or modification of an authorized_keys or sshd_config file inside a container.
+This rule detects the creation or modification of an authorized_keys file inside a container.
 The Secure Shell (SSH) authorized_keys file specifies which users are allowed to log into a server using public key authentication.
 Adversaries may modify it to maintain persistence on a victim host by adding their own public key(s).
 Unexpected and unauthorized SSH usage inside a container can be an indicator of compromise and should be investigated.

 Elastic rule (View on GitHub)